nadimkobeissi/mkbsd/README.md

 ### Running in Node.js

 1. Ensure you have Node.js installed.
+2. Save the `images.json` file in the same directory as `mkbsd.js`.
-2. Run `node mkbsd.js`
+3. Run `node mkbsd.js`.
-3. Wait a little.
+4. Wait a little.
-4. All wallpapers are now in a newly created `downloads` subfolder.
+5. All wallpapers are now in a newly created `downloads` subfolder.

+### Changes Made in `mkbsd.js`

+- **Local JSON Source**: The script was updated to read from a local `images.json` file instead of fetching data from a remote URL.
+This allows you to have full control over the data source.
+- **File System Operations**: The script now uses Node.js's `fs` module to read and parse the JSON file directly.
+- **Image Download Logic**: The image download logic was adapted to extract the artist's name and image URLs from the local JSON structure, ensuring the images are saved in artist-specific folders.

 ### Running in Python